 For CCT-APP:

-Success Criteria: The candidate is required to submit a report on each section and achieve a minimum of 67% in each component to pass the examination successfully.
+Success Criteria: The candidate must submit a report on each section and achieve a minimum of 67% in each component to pass the examination successfully.

 CREST-certified simulated attack specialist (CCSAS)

-The CCSAS certification is an experienced senior tester level certification that tests candidates on their knowledge of planning and delivering a simulated red team attack.
+The CCSAS certification is an experienced senior tester level certification that tests candidates’ knowledge of planning and delivering a simulated red team attack.
 This includes trojans and trojanised files, phishing campaigns, implant development, defence evasion techniques, lateral movement, etc.

-- Exam format: The exam consists of three components; a multiple-choice written assessment, a long and descriptive written and a practical assessment.
+• Exam format: The exam consists of three components: a multiple-choice written assessment, a long and descriptive written assessment, and a practical assessment.
 The breakdown is as follows:

-- Descriptive assessment: 4 descriptive questions, out of which 3 must be answered successfully
+• Descriptive assessment: 4 descriptive questions, out of which three must be answered successfully

 CREST-certified simulated attack manager (CCSAM)

-The CCSAM certification evaluates the knowledge and expertise of security professionals in leading a specialized team that conducts simulated red team attacks.
+The CCSAM certification evaluates the knowledge and expertise of security professionals in leading a specialised team that conducts simulated red team attacks.
 This examination measures the candidate’s ability to carry out realistic, legal, and safe simulated attacks while ensuring thorough documentation and collection of evidence.
-The ultimate goal is to provide actionable intelligence on organizational risks and vulnerabilities while minimizing potential harm to the customer’s staff, data, and systems.
+The ultimate goal is to provide actionable intelligence on organisational risks and vulnerabilities while minimising potential harm to the customer’s staff, data, and systems.

-- Exam format: The exam consists of two components; a multiple-choice assessment and a long and descriptive written.
+• Exam format: The exam consists of a multiple-choice assessment and a long and descriptive written.
 The breakdown is as follows:

-- MCQ written assessment: 150 multiple-choice questions and 1 compulsory descriptive question to be completed in 2.5 hours.
+• MCQ written assessment: 150 multiple-choice questions and one compulsory descriptive question to be completed in 2.5 hours.

-- Descriptive assessment: 3 descriptive questions, out of which 2, in addition to 1 scenario-based question, are to be answered.
+• Descriptive assessment: 3 descriptive questions, 2, and 1 scenario-based question, are to be answered.

-- Success Criteria: The candidate should achieve a minimum of 70% in each component to successfully pass the examination.
+• Success Criteria: The candidate should achieve a minimum of 70% in each component to pass the examination.

 CREST certification vs OSCP